Interlibrary Loan Policy

-- Journal articles average 3-4 days
+- Journal articles average three to four days

 McKee Library adheres to the copyright law of the United States (Title 17 U.S. Code), which governs the making of photocopies or other reproductions of copyrighted material.
-Any person using the library's services is liable for any infringement
+Any person using the library's services is liable for any infringement.

-SAU email accounts, and cell phone SMS (if chosen as one of your communication preferences within your interlibrary account), will be used for interlibrary loan notifications pertaining to your loan request(s).
+Southern email accounts, and cell phone SMS (if chosen as one of your communication preferences within your interlibrary account), will be used for interlibrary loan notifications pertaining to your loan request(s).
 In cases where items are overdue, the borrower may also receive a phone call.